Sunday, November 10, 2024

 The Pivot continued.

 Harris used her acceptance speech at the Democratic National Committee--one of her highest-profile moments of the campaign--to announce she would revive the atrocious "bipartisan" border bill that had mercifully died in congress back in February.
 When that bill was being hashed out, Democratic legislators had simply given up on trying to get anything positive into it, abandoning even the Dreamers, and, in the name of "bipartisanship," just gave Republicans everything they wanted--a bloated, punitive, miserable atrocity of a bill--only to see Donald Trump order it killed anyway so that he could run on the immigration "issue."
 Harris said she would pass it through congress and sign it into law.
+This included, among other things, resuming construction of Trump's border wall, a project Harris had, in 2018, denounced as "unAmerican" and that Biden had abandoned.
 In a campaign in which Trump's hate-filled tirades involved insisting immigrants were a pet-eating, blood-poisoning, subhuman infestation carrying out a violent crime-wave against white Americans, Harris' representation of herself as a border-hawk, even a kinder, gentler one, only bolstered Trump's narrative.

 Under Biden, the U.S. had become not just the largest producer of fossil fuels in the world but in the history of the world, with all the negative consequences that entails for the present and the future; Harris, who, in another lifetime, had been a supporter of the Green New Deal, announced she would be supporting even greater domestic fossil fuel production, bragged about Biden's "accomplishments" in this area.